CeciliaSG/pp5_hotel_e-commerce/README.md

 ### Code

 The Boutique Ado walthrough forms the base for this project and has been consulted extensively.
+I have also used the blog walkthrough.
 Django docs have also been used as well as Bootstrap documentation.
+Stackoverflow and other forums have been used exensively to find solutions ans suggestions.
+No code has been directly copied - but code has been adapted for this projects purpose.

 -   [Bootstrap5](https://getbootstrap.com/docs/5.3/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 -   [Stack Overflow/editing-inline-formset](https://stackoverflow.com/questions/66814402/python-django-editing-inlineformset-factory)